5 lessons accommodation owners can learn from big chain hotels

 Invest in the same technology – a PMS and channel manager

 You can distribute your rooms through OTAs just like the big hotels do.
 Using a channel manager and a property management system will help you manage your online distribution avenues.
 They will also ensure that you don’t oversell or double book your rooms.
+At Preno, we have both a PMS and channel manager, which connect seamlessly to OTAs (we also connect with channel managers STAAH and SiteMinder).

 Create a website that’s just as useful as those of a larger chain hotel – make sure it’s mobile friendly